Blue Eyed Mama's Blog – Family Recipes, Crafts, and Homeschool Ideas

 11.Visit a State or National Park- Many people don’t realize what they have in their own backyards!
 Take a few minutes to google what parks you have in your area, you might be surprised to learn what is only a short drive from you.
 Many states offer free admission days to their parks!

 12.Go Fishing- My kids love to fish and while you need a fishing pole and accessories, once bought, the cost of fishing is small.
-Check with your state as their are fishing rules and laws that vary.
+Check with your state as there are fishing rules and laws that vary.
 Some states require licenses at a certain age but many states also offer free fishing weekends or dates, where people can fish without a license.

 13.Give Geocaching a Try- Geocaching is an outdoor recreational activity, in which participants use a Global Positioning System (GPS) receiver or mobile device (like cell phones) and other navigational techniques to hide and seek containers, called “geocaches” or “caches”, anywhere in the world.
 Sometimes neat little trinkets are left for people to find.
 Visit geocaching.com for more information.

 14.Take a Picnic- Whether going to the park, the beach, the pool or the backyard, having a picnic is loads of fun!
+Here are some Picnic Ideas!

 15.Feed the Ducks- We have a small lake in town and my children love to feed the ducks and ask to do it often.
-While most people bring bread and crackers (we did until we learned more), those items aren’t the best for birds.
+While most people bring bread and crackers (we did until we learned not to), those items aren’t the best for birds.
 Visit here for more information on what is best to feed ducks and geese.

 Fun Locations